Bhaangarh

-Bhaangarh is a 2014 horror film directed by Dilip Sood and co-produced by Mayank Jain and Ajay Rai.
+Bhaangarh is a 2014 Indian horror film directed by Dilip Sood and co-produced by Mayank Jain and Ajay Rai.
 The film is based on Bhangarh Fort, Rajasthan which is known as the most haunted place in Asia.

 Plot outline

-A group of friends six friends visit Bhangarh Fort.
-While visiting the Fort, they accidentally enter and get trapped in the strictly prohibited and actually haunted area of the Fort.
+A group of six friends visit Bhangarh Fort.
+While visiting the Fort, they accidentally enter and get trapped in the strictly prohibited and haunted area of the Fort.